Sous-Chefs-Boneyard/website/content/contributing.md

 Any new feature should have unit tests included with the patch with good code coverage to help protect it from future changes.
 Similarly, patches that fix a bug or regression should have a _regression test_.
 Simply put, this is a test that would fail without your patch but passes with it.
 The goal is to ensure this bug doesn't regress in the future.
 Consider a regular expression that doesn't match a certain pattern that it should, so you provide a patch and a test to ensure that the part of the code that uses this regular expression works as expected.
 Later another contributor may modify this regular expression in a way that breaks your use cases.
 The test you wrote will fail, signalling to them to research your ticket and use case and accounting for it.

-If you need help writing tests, please ask on the Chef Developer's mailing list, or <https://community-slack.chef.io/>
+If you need help writing tests, please ask on the [Community Slack](https://community-slack.chef.io/)

 ## Cookbook Contribution Do's and Don't's

 Please do include tests for your contribution.
-If you need help, ask on the [chef-dev mailing list](http://lists.chef.io/sympa/info/chef-dev) or the <https://community-slack.chef.io/>
+If you need help, ask on the [Community Slack](https://community-slack.chef.io/)

 Not all platforms that a cookbook supports may be supported by Test Kitchen.
 Please provide evidence of testing your contribution if it isn't trivial so we don't have to duplicate effort in testing.
 Chef 10.14+ "doc" formatted output is sufficient.